-Preparation for Employment and Further requirements and to be competent practitioners in the profession.
-Some of them are first-entry programs, others are second-entry programs (that is, they require some prior degree-level study or even a degree).
+second-entry programs (that is, they require some prior degree-level study or even a degree).
 They normally require periods of practical experience (apprenticeship, internship, articling, clinical, etc.).
 The capacity for independent professional work is demonstrated by academic and practical exercises, under supervision, followed by admission tests to the profession.
 Though considered to be bachelor's programs in academic standing, some professional programs yield degrees with other nomenclature.
-Examples: DDS (Dental Surgery), MD (Medicine), LLB, or JD (Juris Doctor) In addition to providing personal and intellectual growth, bachelor's programs, in varying degrees, may prepare students for entry into graduate study in the field, second-entry professional degree programs, or employment in one or more fields.
-Graduates will have the qualities needed for either further study in the discipline or for employment in circumstances requiring sound judgment, personal responsibility and initiative, in complex and unpredictable professional Holders of doctorates will have the qualities needed for employment requiring the ability to make informed judgements on complex issues in specialist fields, and innovation in tackling and solving problems.
-Study Length of Program Owing primarily to variations in pre-university studies among the provinces/territories, classroom instruction is typically six to eight semesters or more in duration (normally 90-120 credits, or the equivalent) and may be supplemented by required professional experience (e.g., supervised practica, internships, and work terms). environments.
+Examples: DDS (Dental Surgery), MD (Medicine), LLB, or JD (Juris Doctor) Preparation for Employment and Further Study In addition to providing personal and intellectual growth, bachelor's programs, in varying degrees, may prepare students for entry into graduate study in the field, second-entry professional degree programs, or employment in one or more fields.
+Graduates will have the qualities needed for either further study in the discipline or for employment in circumstances requiring sound judgment, personal responsibility and initiative, in complex and unpredictable professional environments.
+Holders of doctorates will have the qualities needed for employment requiring the ability to make informed judgements on complex issues in specialist fields, and innovation in tackling and solving problems.
+Length of Program Owing primarily to variations in pre-university studies among the provinces/territories, classroom instruction is typically six to eight semesters or more in duration (normally 90-120 credits, or the equivalent) and may be supplemented by required professional experience (e.g., supervised practica, internships, and work terms).
 Master's programs vary typically from two to six semesters in duration, depending on the field and the speed at which individuals progress through requirements.
 A doctoral program is typically three to six years in length, depending on the field and the speed at which individuals progress through requirements.
 Admission Requirements Admission normally requires, at a minimum, a secondary school or CEGEP diploma and/or university preparatory courses, a minimum gradepoint average, and other program-specific requirements.
 Students lacking these credentials may be admitted on a part-time or probationary basis, with continuation subject to acceptable academic achievement.
-Second-entry programs normally require at least two or three years of completed degree-level studies or in some cases the prior Normally, an undergraduate degree with an appropriate specialization or an undergraduate degree with relevant bridging studies.
+Second-entry programs normally require at least two or three years of completed degree-level studies or in some cases the prior or concurrent completion of another undergraduate degree.
+Normally, an undergraduate degree with an appropriate specialization or an undergraduate degree with relevant bridging studies.
 Normally, a master's degree with an appropriate specialization or a master's degree with appropriate bridging studies.